microsoft/coe-starter-kit/coe-cli/docs/alm/before-you-start.md

 Environment | Description
 ----------- | -------------
-Developer | Development environments that each Advanced Maker will use to create and manage source controlled solutions ALM Environment | Environment with Dataverse enabled.
+Developer | Development environments that each Maker will use to create and manage source controlled solutions ALM Environment | Environment with Dataverse enabled.
 Will be used to deploy managed solution.
 ALM Environment - Dataverse Connection | See [Maker Environment Dataverse](#maker-environment-dataverse) below to create the Dataverse Connection
 Validation | Environment used to validate builds before merging into a solution branch              |